 First it was the Great Recession, then the coronavirus pandemic driving grown children back into the family nest.
 What are moms and dads to do when they thought their hands-on parenting days were done?

-It’s not unusual for recent grads to need an at-home transition period before full independence, but the class of 2020 faces a grimmer job market than most.
+It’s not unusual for recent grads to need an at-home transition period before full independence, but the class of 2023 faces an uncertain job market.
 It’s likely they’ll need a lot more time to land on their own two feet, whether it be a poor job market, low-paying jobs, or student loan debt.

-And they aren’t the only adult children moving back home.
+And they aren’t the only adult children living at home.
 Many 20-somethings who were fully employed and living on their own just months ago have had to return to their childhood bedrooms because of lost work.

 When any adult child moves back home, it can upset a household that’s grown used to their absence.
 This situation calls for a whole lot of patience and a little bit of parenting finesse.